drakkan/sftpgo/docs/account.md

 - `s3_access_secret`, if provided it is stored encrypted (AES-256-GCM).
 You can leave access key and access secret blank to use credentials from environment
 - `s3_endpoint`, specifies a S3 endpoint (server) different from AWS.
 It is not required if you are connecting to AWS
 - `s3_storage_class`, leave blank to use the default or specify a valid AWS [storage class](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html)
-- `s3_key_prefix`, allows to restrict access to the virtual folder identified by this prefix and its contents
+- `s3_key_prefix`, allows to restrict access to the folder identified by this prefix and its contents
 - `s3_upload_part_size`, the buffer size for multipart uploads (MB).
 Zero means the default (5 MB).
 Minimum is 5
 - `s3_upload_concurrency` how many parts are uploaded in parallel
 - `gcs_bucket`, required for GCS filesystem
 - `gcs_credentials`, Google Cloud Storage JSON credentials base64 encoded
 - `gcs_automatic_credentials`, integer.
 Set to 1 to use Application Default Credentials strategy or set to 0 to use explicit credentials via `gcs_credentials`
 - `gcs_storage_class`
-- `gcs_key_prefix`, allows to restrict access to the virtual folder identified by this prefix and its contents
+- `gcs_key_prefix`, allows to restrict access to the folder identified by this prefix and its contents

 These properties are stored inside the data provider.